 Who we share your personal information with

 We will share your information with DMH Stallard LLP.
-We may also share your personal information with other entities within the DMH Stallard Group all of which are based within the United Kingdom.
+We may also share your personal data with other entities within the DMH Stallard Group all of which are based within the United Kingdom.

-Furthermore, we may share and/or disclose your information with selected third parties who engage with DMH Stallard LLP such as:
+Furthermore, we may also share and/or disclose your information with selected third parties including:

 • Barristers, mediators, arbitrators (or other legal specialists), experts, consultants or any equivalent in connection with your matter;